NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Description backgrounds 1423859625 painting intro

 Painting is the act of putting pigment onto a surface.
-The surface may be stone, wood, canvas, glass, paper or any variety of material.
-The paint itself is made up of pigment, or substance that creates color in the medium.
-Pigments can be from plant or animals (organic pigments) or derived from salts and metallic oxides (inorganic pigments).
-Paints can be water based (water color, acrylic) or oil based (oil paints).
-People have been artistically painting since earliest know civilizations.
-(See Caves of Lasaux)
+The surface may be stone, wood, canvas, glass, paper, or any variety of material.
+The paint itself is made up of pigment, or a substance that creates color in the medium.
+Pigments can be from plants or animals (organic pigments) or derived from salts and metallic oxides (inorganic pigments).
+Paints can be water-based (water color, acrylic) or oil-based (oil paints).
+People have been artistically painting since the earliest known civilizations.
+See Caves of Lascaux.

-Paintings represent, document, and express ideas and intentions of the painter.
-Throughout history, paintings have recorded scenes (still life and landscape painting), portraits, symbolic representations, narratives or stories, and emotions.
+Paintings represent, document, and express the ideas and intentions of the painter.
+Throughout history, paintings have recorded scenes (still lifes and landscapes), portraits, symbolic representations, narratives or stories, and emotions.
 From figurative to abstract, paintings embrace and explore human expression.

 Where will you paint?
 What will you paint?
 How will you express yourself?
 How will you comment on the world?